59 Elm Street

 (2) upon the termination of the existence of the organization, [to] furnish notice of such termination."

-The new form is known as 990N and doesn't require much information -- so send it in!
+The form is known as 990N and doesn't require much information -- so send it in! or rather, go online and click file!

 What is the effect of a loss of exempt status for failure to file either the Return (990) or the 990N?
 The IRS publishes a list of the organizations that have had status revoked.
 The organization will have to reapply -- take a look at the current Form 1023 to see how much fun that will be!
 If the organization can show "reasonable cause" for failure to file the return/notice, and reapplies, exemption may be granted retroactively to the date of loss of exemption, so that there is no break in tax exempt status.
 And guess what -- the IRS will also notify the appropriate state charity officials of the change in status.
 The law doesn't say this, but since the IRS will publish notice that a charity's exemption is revoked, we can assume that a donor who makes a gift after this happens is not entitled to a charitable deduction.
 This was written in 2007.
 In 2011, the first list was published, but fortunately there is some relief for smaller organizations that file their reinstatement 1023s by 12/31/2012.
 In 2014, the IRS issued instructions on how to get reinstated.
 READ REV. PROC.
 2014-11 online or in PDF

-What else in this bill affects charities?
+What else in this bill affected charities?
 All of Title XII of the Pension Protection Act -- that means 45 pages -- affects charities.
 Some changes:

 • Tax-free distributions up to $100,000 from IRAs made directly to "publicly supported" charities if made by those over 70 1/2 (this was originalyly temporary, but was made permanent in 2015);